 - It presupposes that the student has a device to click with.
-A student that relies on a screen is not using a mouse.
+A student that relies on a screen reader is not using a mouse.

-- Too many click here‘s doesn’t allow the student to differentiate between the links.
+- Too many “click here[s]” doesn’t allow the student to differentiate between the links.
 For example: Click here, here, and here to learn about PowerPoints, Word documents, and images.

 - “Click here” is a useless description when taken out context.
-Those relying on screen readers will not know where the link leads, and if it’s the content they’re look for.
+Those relying on screen readers will not know where the link leads and if it’s the content they’re look for.

-“This video demonstrates the proper implementation and use of hyperlinks.
-It shows the comparison of inaccessible and accessible links side by side using NVDA, a screen reader with Chrome browser.
+This video illustrates the comparison of inaccessible and accessible links (descriptive links) side by side using NVDA, a screen reader with Chrome browser.

 A descriptive link should incorporate the media type and a description of the content.